 contribute to the team.
 Now I even change anodes and have even changed a prop

 on a drop down outboard for a 52ft racer keeler, whilst diving.
 It was a successful mission.
-Every day I learned something new and felt very proud of myself.
+Every day I learned something new and felt very proud of myself all equipping me for the solo challenge.

 In 2013 the time came to buy my own boat, Strider, a 28ft double diagonal Kauri Boat, a one off 1972 design by Sandy Jones.
 Strider has a good history and has done many miles: Coastal and Offshore.
 When first built she got second place on handicap for the Auckland to Noumea race.
 She also completed the Solo Trans-Tasman race in 11 days and has most recently circumnavigated New Zealand.